Chrinkus/advent-of-code/2015/c/README.md

 ### Library Notes

 This is what fruity was made for.
 I got to use the `copy` function that I recenly wrote and had to add a `swap` too.
 For grabbing the neighbours I also had to finally implement `adjacent_8`.
 After these additions the solution was fairly straight-forward.

+## Day 19 - Medicine for Rudolph

+I struggled enough with part 2 that I peeked on Reddit for some clues as to how to progress.
+I found a post that connected this problem to actual chemistry and now I suddenly want to take an introduction to chem!

+### Challenge Notes

+For part 1 I identified that I would like to use my red-black tree set implementation to store the result of every sequence replacement to ensure I only had one of each.
+This ended up being VERY fast and I once again have to pat myself on the back for my time spent on red-black trees.

+Part 2 was a problem.
+I understood that using brute force to generate all possible combinations of molecules starting from 'e' would result in far too many iterations.
+But how about reversing part 1 and removing the replacements?
+This worked as each replacement is longer than the sequence it replaced so I was shrinking my string every iteration.
+To ensure I was removing the largest possible chunk each iteration I sorted my replacements to check the longer sequences first.

+### Library Notes

+Libcgs needed some WORK to make this happen.
+The two main areas of improvement were fixing leaks in my variant clients and adding typical functionality to my string.

+#### Variant Leaks

+I have 3 clients for my `struct cgs_variant` generic solution, my binary search and red-black trees, and my hash table.
+All of these have been tested extensively with integers which do not require memory management.
+I have also run some shallow tests with C-strings using `free()` to clean up after.
+What I haven't tested or done yet is stored a data object in them that required a custom free function.

+While writing my part 1 I knew I was writing leaky code.
+I took a quick stab at attempting to fix this problem from the data-structures in and became inundated by the spaghetti complexity.
+I needed a better approach.

+I created a branch in git to compartmentalize the changes I needed to make.
+This time I started from my variant and worked my way out.
+Once that was figured out changing the data structures was fairly straight forward.

+#### Common String Operations

+My string implementation has been a work in progress all along.
+Two common operations that I lacked but needed for this challenge were `replace` and `find`.
+Both of which are position-based algorithms so it makes sense that they would be used together.

+I looked up common implementations of these functions in JavaScript, C++ and Rust to guide my approach as providing a common interface is one of my development goals.